pivot-access-ltd/bma-offline-docs/backup/hardening-your-maas-installation.md

     blocked incoming tcp connection request from 96.39.208.43:8240 to 128.17.92.85:6003 blocked incoming tcp connection request from 96.39.208.43:8240 to 128.17.92.85:6004

-You can also compare attempts on unusual port numbers against [well-known hacker tools (external link)](http://www.relevanttechnologies.com/resources_4.asp).
+You can also compare attempts on unusual port numbers against [well-known hacker tools ](http://www.relevanttechnologies.com/resources_4.asp).
 For instance, repeated attempts against port 12361 might mean that someone is attempting to attack with the Whack-a-mole exploit.

 Also suspicious are repeated, unsuccessful access attempts, against the same port or service, from the same domain, IP address, or subnet.
 These attempts may be spread out in time (`grep` is your friend, here).
 For example, a group of login attempts that look like this may indicate that an attacker is trying to disguise port scans by switching IP addresses within a block of addresses available to them: